aspose-html/Aspose.HTML-API-References/english/net/aspose.html.dom.canvas/icanvasrenderingcontext2d/ispointinstroke/_index.md

 ---
 title: ICanvasRenderingContext2D.IsPointInStroke
 second_title: Aspose.HTML for .NET API Reference
-description: ICanvasRenderingContext2D method.
+description: ICanvasRenderingContext2D IsPointInStroke method.
 Reports whether or not the specified point is inside the area contained by the stroking of a path
 type: docs
 weight: 270
 url: /net/aspose.html.dom.canvas/icanvasrenderingcontext2d/ispointinstroke/
 ---
-## IsPointInStroke(double, double) {#ispointinstroke_1}
+## IsPointInStroke(*double, double*) {#ispointinstroke_1}

 Reports whether or not the specified point is inside the area contained by the stroking of a path.